cheind/py-motmetrics/README.md

 summary.df.to_csv("metrics.csv")
 ```

+The evaluation and text rendering path does not import pandas.
+The dataframe is
+materialized only when `.df` is accessed; SciPy is likewise loaded only for
+UA-DETRAC `.mat` input.

 By default, `evaluate_motchallenge` uses `fmt="auto"`.
 It detects MOTChallenge text, VATIC text, and UA-DETRAC `.mat`/`.xml` files.
 For ambiguous text files, pass the format explicitly:

 ```python